Canada–Philippines relations: Economic relations

 In 2012, Canadian exports to the Philippines were (CAD) $527.9 million, while exports to Canada from the Philippines were valued at $991.2 million.
-From 2013–19, the Canada–Philippines waste dispute was a point of trade contention between the two nations.
+By 2024, exports of goods to the Philippines had increased to $1.4 billion, and exports of goods to Canada had increased to $1.8 billion.
+The Canada–Philippines waste dispute was a point of trade contention between the two nations from 2013 until the return of the waste in 2019.
+Nonetheless, negotiations for a bilateral free trade agreement are expected to conclude in 2026.